Dakshina Kosala

 Dakshina Kosala (IAST: Dakṣiṇa Kosala, "southern Kosala") is a historical region of central India.
-It was located in what is now Madhya Pradesh and Chhattisgarh along with some parts of Western Odisha.
+It was located in what is now Madhya Pradesh and Chhattisgarh along with some parts of the Sambalpur region in present-day Western Odisha.
 At its greatest extent, it may have also included a part of the Vidarbha region in present-day Maharashtra.

 Its capitals at various times included Bhadravati, Sirpur (ancient Shripura), Tuman (ancient Tummana), and Ratanpur (ancient Ratnapura).